Updated July 15th, 2019

 I recommend going through one chapter per day and applying the knowledge to your site.
 Within a couple weeks you’ll have 80/20’d SEO best practices and set a solid foundation for your business to get more traffic.

 You’ll learn that SEO isn’t magic, it’s a combination of art and science… experimenting and executing best practices.
-The knowledge nugs in that guide will get you there.
+That guide is a great start.

 Free Keyword Research Tools